|

 P->

-Below is a close-up of the pyramidal druze point located at the arrow labeled P. This point is only one mm wide at its base.
-The white sparkling speckles coating the point and all along its base are the baby floater druze made of hundreds of crystals. (photo DrD, 2009)
+Below is a close-up of the pyramidal druze point located at the arrow labeled P (left photo).
+This pyramidal point is only one mm wide at its base.
+The white sparkling speckles coating the point and all along its base are the baby floater druze made of hundreds of crystals.
+So you can see how tiny this baby floater stage can get. (photo DrD, 2009)

 ->